This super easy ginger scallion sauce has been one of the biggest flavor game changers in my kitchen over the last 10 years.

-It is the ideal condiment.
+This is my ideal condiment.
 It works beautifully as a flavor boost to prepared proteins (for pescatarians and carnivores alike.
-And I’m looking at you too, vegetarians!) and it’s also a dream as a dish starter.
-If I’m throwing together a quick green bean dish, do I want to start with flavorless oil, or a teaspoon of ginger scallion magic oil?
+And I'm looking at you too, vegetarians!) and it's also a dream as a dish starter.

-Exactly.
 It can turn a ho-hum dish into a delicious meal in exactly 4 seconds

-What you will need to make Ginger Scallion Sauce Recipe
+What you will need to make this recipe:

-How to make Ginger Scallion Sauce Recipe
+How to make this recipe:

-Start by grating a scant 1/4 cup of raw ginger on a microplane.
-(If you don’t have a microplane, you can chop the ginger with a knife, just ensure it is in very small pieces.
+Start by grating a scant ¼ cup of raw ginger on a microplane.
+(If you don't have a micro plane, you can chop the ginger with a knife, just ensure it is in very small pieces.
 Or you can use a food processor.)
+Wash and finely dice a packed ¼ cup of green onions.

 Combine the fresh ginger paste and the spring onions in a small mixing bowl.
-Add a half teaspoon salt (preferably, coarse kosher salt) and a half cup of cold oil (I have used canola, sunflower and peanut oil.
+Add a half teaspoon salt (preferably, coarse kosher salt) and a half cup of neutral oil (I have used canola, sunflower and peanut oil.
 Vegetable oil and corn oil would also work.)

+Mix, taste and adjust seasoning, if needed.
 Be aware that as the ingredients sit together, the flavor of the sauce will meld and intensify.
 So err on the side of under-salted at this stage.)

 Leave the ginger scallion sauce at room temperature if serving in the next hour.
 Otherwise, transfer to a sealed container and refrigerate, removing 10-15 minutes before serving.